Skip to content

 Caching

-Methanol comes with an RFC-compliant HTTP cache that supports both disk & memory storage backends.
+Methanol comes with an RFC-compliant HTTP cache that supports disk & memory storage backends.
+There's also an extension for Redis.

 Setup